thomas-institut/datatable/README.md

 [![Latest Stable Version](https://poser.pugx.org/thomas-institut/datatable/v/stable)](https://packagist.org/packages/thomas-institut/datatable)
 [![License](https://poser.pugx.org/thomas-institut/datatable/license)](https://packagist.org/packages/thomas-institut/datatable)

-This package defines an interface to abstract data access and manipulation of SQL-like tables made out of rows with a unique integer id as its key and provides in-memory and MySQL implementations.
+This package defines abstract data access and manipulation of SQL-like tables (tables made out of rows with a unique integer id as its key), and provides in-memory and MySQL implementations of that abstraction.
 The purpose is to decouple basic data functions from actual database details and to allow for faster testing by using in-memory tables.

 ## Installation